ecerami/samtools_primer/README.md

 * `-S`:  indicates that the input is SAM.
 * `-o`:  specified the name of the output file.

 BAM files are stored in a compressed, binary format, and cannot be viewed directly.
-However, you can use the same `view` command to display all aligments.
+However, you can use the same `view` command to display all alignments.
 For example, running:

 	samtools view alignments/sim_reads_aligned.bam | more